textileio/powergate/docs/manual_installation.md

 The first configuration step is to provide information to connect to the Lotus API correctly.
 For this, you should provide `POWD_LOTUSHOST`/`--lotushost`, which should be multiaddress that indicates where is the Lotus API JSON-RPC endpoint mentioned in the previous section.

 Additionally, you should indicate which is the _auth token_ of the API.
 The _auth token_ lives in `~/.lotus/token` in your Lotus host.
 Powergate allows this parameter to be configured in two ways: the path of this token file, or providing the token value directly.
 For the former, you should set `POWD_LOTUSTOKENFILE`/`--lotustokenfile`, and for the latter `POWD_LOTUSTOKEN`/`--lotustoken`.
-At least one of both env/flags should be provided.
+At least one of each env/flags should be provided.
 If that isn't the case `powd` will fail to start indicating that as an error.

 The second configuration step is to provide information to connect to the IPFS node.
 This is done by configuring `POWD_IPFSAPIADDR`/`--ipfsapiaddr` which is a multiaddress with the `go-ipfs` API endpoint.